kieramatiska/sci_indicator_normalization/README.md

 - surf folder: contains the normalized surf index values for all of Brazil and each subregion, and is split into two additional subfolders to separate the 1km and 5km normalized files.
 - climate folder: contains the normalized climate index values for all of Brazil and each subregion, and is split into two additional subfolders to separate the 1km and 5km normalized files.
 - response folder: contains the normalized response index values for all of Brazil and each subregion, and is split into two additional subfolders to separate the 1km and 5km normalized files.
--sci folder: split into two subfolders ("sci_w_climate"" and "sci_wo_climate") that contains the normalized values for the specific sci the folder refers to for all of Brazil and each subregion, and is split into two additional subfolders to separate the 1km and 5km normalized files
+- sci folder: split into two subfolders ("sci_w_climate"" and "sci_wo_climate") that contains the normalized values for the specific sci the folder refers to for all of Brazil and each subregion, and is split into two additional subfolders to separate the 1km and 5km normalized files
 - all data folder: contains two files, one with all normalized data without the sensitivity analysis ("all_data.csv") and one with all normalized data with the sensitivity analysis ("all_data_sa.csv")

 ### RMarkdown folder (Rmds)